6 Dream Hikes in the United States (and How to Score the Permits)

 Photo by Shutterstock

-In May of 2018, three friends and I hiked to Havasu Falls, an awe-inspiring emerald-green waterfall in the Grand Canyon.
-Almost as special as the place itself was the lack of crowds: A camping permit system helps regulate the number of daily visitors, so at times, it felt like we had the place to ourselves.
+In May 2023, four friends and I hiked to “the Wave,” an awe-inspiring Navajo sandstone cross-bedded rock formation in northern Arizona consisting of 190-million-year-old sand dunes that calcified and hardened into rock.
+Almost as special as the place itself was the lack of crowds: A permit system helps regulate the number of daily visitors, so at times, it felt like we had the Wave to ourselves.

-But those coveted permits didn’t come easy—four months earlier, my hiking buddies and I were glued to our computers trying to snag ours; the campground usually sells out for the year in just a few hours.
-After 15 minutes of relentlessly refreshing browsers and redialing numbers, I scored.
-I literally won the lottery!
+But those coveted permits didn’t come easy—four months earlier, my hiking buddies and I entered the online lottery for the fifth year in a row.
+After four years of unsuccessful attempts, our persistence paid off.
+We literally won the lottery!

-The following are six of the most epic hiking experiences in the country, all of which require permits.
+The following are six of the most epic hiking experiences in the country, and they all require permits.
 In most cases, hiking with a smaller group will improve your odds, since everyone will need a permit.
 You’ll also better your chances if each person requests permits for the entire group.
-But there are some site-specific things you’ll need to know, like weather considerations, costs, and trip-length restrictions, in order to best strategize.
+But there are some site-specific things you’ll need to know, like weather considerations, costs, and trip-length restrictions, in order make the most of your application.

 Photo by Shutterstock